xeger/quill-image/README.md

 Quill.register('modules/imageFormats', ImageFormats);
 ```

-Whenever you instantiate a `ReactQuill`, make sure to include the formats and modules in its configuration!
+Whenever you `new ReactQuill`, make sure to include the formats _and the modules_ in its configuration; otherwise things will not work right.

 ```typescript
 import React from 'react';